rdacomp/CollapseOS/doc/blockdev.md

 PutC are the ones defined by `acia.asm`.

-If your block device is read-only or write-only, use dummy routines. `unsetZ` is a good choice since it will return with the `Z` flag set, indicating an error (dummy methods aren't supposed to be called).
+If your block device is read-only or write-only, use dummy routines. `unsetZ` is a good choice since it will return with the `Z` flag unset, indicating an error (dummy methods aren't supposed to be called).

 Each defined block device, in addition to its routine definition, holds a